15 Things You Should Know About Bosch’s The Garden of Earthly Delights

-1. It's a triptych named for its central panel.
+1. The Garden of Earthly Delights is a triptych named for its central panel.

 2. The date of its creation is up for debate.

-Some art historians believe the middle panel is meant to represent mankind gone mad for sin, wasting their chance at eternity in heaven.
+Some art historians believe the middle panel is meant to represent mankind gone mad for sin, wasting its chance at eternity in heaven.
 The lust Bosch loathed is clear with the barrage of nude figures engaging in frivolity.
-It's believed the flowers and fruits are meant to represent short-lived pleasures of the flesh.
+It’s believed the flowers and fruits are meant to represent short-lived pleasures of the flesh.
 Some have even suggested that the glass sphere that encompasses some canoodling lovers might be meant to recall the Flemish saying, “Happiness is like glass, it soon breaks.”

 6. There's more to the painting than its front panels.

-Painted on oak, the backs of the Paradise and Hell panels can be closed to reveal the piece's final element.
-There, Bosch is believed to have rendered the third day of God's creation of the world, when plants had been made but not yet animals or man.
-It's topped off with two inscriptions: “He himself said it, and all was done” and “He himself ordered it and all was created.”
+Painted on oak, the backs of the paradise and hell panels can be closed to reveal the piece’s final element.
+There, Bosch is believed to have rendered the third day of God’s creation of the world, when plants had been made but not yet animals or man.
+It’s topped off with two inscriptions: “He himself said it, and all was done” and “He himself ordered it and all was created.”

 Meant as an introduction to the inner panels, these shutters were painted in a monochrome depiction known as grisaille, a common technique for triptych doors of the era so as not to distract from the colors of the opened piece.

-7. The Garden of Earthly Delights is one of three similar triptychs Bosch completed.
+7. It is one of three similar triptychs Bosch completed.

 Bosch also painted the similarly themed The Last Judgment and The Haywain Triptych.
-Each one can be read chronologically left to right, from the Bible's tale of man's creation in the Garden of Eden, to modern man making a mess of the world God made for him, to the horrible hellscapes created by this behavior.
+Each one can be read chronologically left to right, from the Bible’s tale of humankind’s creation in the Garden of Eden, to modern man making a mess of the world God made for him, to the horrible hellscapes created by this behavior.

 Its message may have been one of morality and chastity, but the imagery of The Garden of Earthly Delights was just too weird to be displayed in a house of worship.
 It’s far more likely that the work was a commission for a wealthy patron, possibly a member of the Illustrious Brotherhood of Our Blessed Lady.